marcelofern/marcelofern.github.io/notes/transcriptions/you_and_your_research.md

 …” and then begin talking back and forth.
 But you want to pick capable people.
 To use another analogy, you know the idea called the critical mass.
 If you have enough stuff you have critical mass.
-There is also the idea I used to call `sound absorbers’.
+There is also the idea I used to call `sound absorbers`.
 When you get too many sound absorbers, you give out an idea and they merely say, “Yes, yes, yes.”
 What you want to do is get that critical mass in action; “Yes, that reminds me of so and so,” or, “Have you thought about that or this?”
 When you talk to other people, you want to get rid of